 It will likely have company.
 Korinis is negotiating a stipulation that would require the occupants of the large space allow members of the boutique businesses to have access to the showers and locker room.
 He would also like to see all four Fit Lab tenants work together to create packages, such as premium gym membership that would come with classes in the other businesses.

 Although Sabre continues to weigh its options, Korinis mentioned yoga, a cycling studio, a pilates studio, cross fit and personal training as the kinds of uses that could work in the boutique spaces.
 The businesses should complement each other and not offer duplicative services, he said.

 “To a certain degree we’re playing Tetris by trying to fit the pieces together,” Korinis said.
 “Each use has different space and construction requirements, so that’s something we’re considering as well.”

-While there is no set timeline, the goal is for Fit Lab to be filled out by early 2019.
+While there is no set timeline, the goal is for Fit Lab to be filled out by the end of 2019.
 News on the final occupants should come soon.

 Stretch and sweat your way to a healthier you at Bell Works.

 Korinis expects that Fit Lab will draw a high percentage of users from outside the building and drive traffic to the other retail tenants.
 Fitness facilities are excellent for that, as members tend to visit multiple times per week, he said.